Hermotimos/Database/README.md

 * add new evaluation

 ## Status
+TODO: add option to query (not only print) all tables of the database together (JOIN).
-TODO: include XML and JSON data types in SQL schema
+TODO: include XML and JSON data types in SQL schema.
 TODO: implement XPath and JSONPath expressions in SQL queries and inserts.
-TODO: develop reusable MySQLDatabase class
+TODO: develop reusable MySQLDatabase class.

 ## Content